madebits/madebits.github.io/r/linux-csman.md

 #### Password Input Options

 If no password input options are specified, `cskey.sh` prompts to read password from command-line, this is same as `-i 0` option.
-Using `-i 1` or `i e` read password from console echoed (visible).
+Using `-i 1` or `-i e` read password from console echoed (visible).
 Command-line help lists other `-i` options.

 The password can also be read from first line in a file using `-p passwordFile`.